NazarElsayed/CHDR/README.md

 CHDR strikes the perfect balance between usability and performance.
 It supports efficient routing in 1D, 2D, 3D, and higher-dimensional spaces, making it an ideal choice for developers seeking fast and reliable pathfinding solutions.

 ### Key Features
-- Extremely Fast Searches
+- Extremely fast searches.
-- Straightforward and Easy to Use
+- Straightforward and easy to use.
-- Well-Tested
+- Standalone – no external dependencies or license agreements.
-- Well-Documented
+- Well-tested.
-- High Compatibility
+- Well-documented.
-- Interoperable with Common Frameworks
+- Interoperable with common frameworks.
-- Reduced Memory Footprint
+- Supports industry-standard platforms, compilers and toolchains.
-- Optimised Memory Access Patterns
+- Reduced memory footprint with optimised access patterns.
-- No RTTI
+- Type-agnostic.
-- Type Agnostic
+- No RTTI.

 ## Usage